dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/solutions_2_ex1-2.md

 It is easy to show that the two definitions are equivalent, so we omit this. 😎

-The correctness is showing the following statement:
+For correctness, the following statement suffices:
 \\[ w \in L(A ~⧢~ B) ⇔ ∃ u,v.~ u \in L(A) ∧ v \in L(B) ∧ w \in u ~⧢~ v \\]

 To prove this, it is simpler if we can reason about the traces of the automaton.